parkerHayden/iOS-Dumb-Phone-App-Launcher/README.md

 ## Scriptable Setup
 1. Download the app [Scriptable](https://apps.apple.com/us/app/scriptable/id1405459188)
 2. In the iOS files app, navigate to the On My iPhone section and create a new folder named "Scriptable"
-3. In that folder create a new file named WidgetApps.txt
+3. In that folder create a new file named WidgetApps.txt via the app [Paper](https://apps.apple.com/us/app/paper-writing-app-notes/id1476984841)
-    - To edit txt files on iOS download the app [Paper](https://apps.apple.com/us/app/paper-writing-app-notes/id1476984841)
+    - Click the Create Document button in Paper and ensure that the Plain Text option is selected
 4. In Scriptable:
     - Open Settings
     - Go to 'File Bookmarks'